di-sukharev/opencommit/.github/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to the project.
-Let's shake it baby.
+Thanks for considering contributing to the project.

 ## How to contribute